 Oct 10, 2023

 Back to The Milbank Quarterly

-In closing, we invite readers to explore the Quarterly’s website for timely opinion pieces.
-Recent policy opinions include contributions by:
+In closing, we invite readers to explore the Quarterly’s website for timely opinion pieces on important policy issues.
+Recent contributions include:

 Alan B. Cohen became editor of The Milbank Quarterly in August 2018.
 He currently is a research professor in the Markets, Public Policy, and Law Department at the Boston University Questrom School of Business, and professor of health law, policy and management at the Boston University School of Public Health.
 He previously directed the Scholars in Health Policy Research Program and the Investigator Awards in Health Policy Research for the Robert Wood Johnson Foundation.
 Earlier in his career, he held faculty positions at Johns Hopkins University and Brandeis University, and spent 8 years at the Robert Wood Johnson Foundation.
 He is a member of the National Academy of Social Insurance.
 He received his BA in psychology from the University of Rochester, and his MS and ScD in health policy and management from the Harvard School of Public Health.

 Get the Latest from the Milbank Memorial Fund

 The Milbank Quarterly is an editorially independent multidisciplinary journal that offers in-depth assessments of the social, economic, political, historical, legal, and ethical dimensions of health and health care policy.